What is a credit score?

-Credit monitoring is a 24/7 service that continuously monitors your credit for any updates.
-As a ScCrsh.com member, you can rest assured that if any changes like new inquiries, missed payments, or any new accounts ever appear on your credit report you will be notified in our customer portal.
+Credit monitoring is a 24/7 service that continuously monitors your credit accounts for any updates.
+As a ScCrsh.com member, you can rest assured that if any changes like new inquiries, missed payments, or any new accounts ever appear on your credit report you will be notified quickly.

 Credit inquiry, what is it?